 Settling Your Child into the Centre

 Our service caters for a wide range of Primary School age children.
 Children may have had little previous experience of multi-age groupings.
 Some of the younger children, in particular, may need time to settle and feel secure within the service.
-Our staff are experienced in encouraging children to feel at home and make new friends, and ensure that children of all ages treat each other with care and respect.
-If you are concerned about your child in any way please telephone the service during the time your child is attending for reassurance of your child’s well being.
-The staff will always tell you honestly how your child is.
-Our staff are also happy to discuss your child’s emotional needs with you, if any issues arise.
+Our staff are experienced in encouraging children to feel at home and make new friends and ensure that children of all ages treat each other with care and respect.
+If you are concerned about your child in any way, please telephone the service during the time your child is attending for reassurance of your child’s wellbeing.
+The staff will always tell you honestly about how your child is.
+Our staff are also happy to discuss your child’s emotional needs with you if any issues arise.

 Hours of Operation

 The Centre is open from:

 - 7.00am 8.45am ( Before School Care)

 The Centre will be closed between Christmas and New Year and on Public Holidays.

 Our primary concern is the welfare and safety of your child.
 We therefore request that you comply with the following requirements.
 The Centre is committed to providing a safe, efficient and affordable transport system to collect children from school and take them to the Centre.

 We request that children be brought to a staff member upon arrival.
 There will be minimum two staff on duty at all times.
 Please keep to the attendance days requested on your enrolment form as this enables the Director to compile accurate staff work rosters.
 If you wish to change your days please speak to the Director.